 Articles from academic journals, trade publications, and magazines across many subjects, including psychology.

 Articles from academic journals, books, and primary sources across many subjects, including psychology.

 Educational films on a wide range of topics, including psychology.
-Includes options to view films in short segments and read transcripts.

 This list shows academic journals in the discipline of psychology.
 Click on "Full-Text Access" under each title to discover how to access journals via databases and in print.

 Search for Psychology textbooks by course number via this list of textbooks on reserve.
 Also search by title in the Library's catalog.
 Request textbooks at the Circulation Desk.
 Use these books for up to two hours in the Library.
 Call numbers are designated by course number, e.g. PSY 232.

 - Circulating Books: Located on the Lower Level.
 Check out up to 10 books for 2 weeks at a time with your FSC ID

 - Reference Books: Located on the First Floor.
 Must be used within the Library.
 Includes encyclopedias, handbooks, dictionaries, test prep books, etc.